 However, such practices fall squarely within our mandate to address and eliminate unfair practices.
-For example, Director Chopra has spoken (https://www.consumerfinance.gov/about-us/newsroom/remarks-of-director-rohit-chopra-a-a-a-joint-doj-cfpb-and-occ-press-conference-on-the-trustmark-national-bank-enforcement-action/) about the work the CFPB will undertake to focus on the widespread and growing reliance on machine learning models throughout the financial industry and their potential for perpetuating biased outcomes.
+For example, Director Chopra has spoken (https://w ww.consumerfinance.gov/about-us/newsroom/remarks-of-director-rohit-chopr a-at-a-joint-doj-cfpb-and-occ-press-conference-on-the-trustmark-national-bank -enforcement-action/) about the work the CFPB will undertake to focus on the widespread and growing reliance on machine learning models throughout the financial industry and their potential for perpetuating biased outcomes.